AngelKitty/IDA7.0/README.md

 ./idafree70_linux.run
 ```

-If you are not install the git command, you can take the following command to install.
+If you haven't installed git before, you can run following command to get git.

 ```shell
 sudo apt-get install git
 ```

-When you see the following interface, you are success.
+When you see the following interface, it means you success.

 ![ida-install](./images/install.png)

-Then you have to click next to complete the installation.
-When you meet the Installation Directory solution, I suggest you need to change the default path, and then select the directory /opt/... where IDA will be installed, like this:
+Then you have to click “next” to complete the installation.
+When you meet the Installation Directory solution, It is suggested to change the default path, and then select the directory `/opt/...` where IDA will be installed, like this:

 ![](./images/change-the-default-path.png)

-Then create a symbolic link to the /usr/bin folder.
+Then create a symbolic link to the `/usr/bin` folder.

 ```shell
 sudo ln -s /opt/idafree-7.0/ida64 /usr/bin
 ```

-Then you need to input ida64 command and it works.
+Then you can test ida64 command and it should work.

 ![](./images/ida64.png)

-Maye be you meet the problem like "Package 'libstdc++.so.5' has no installation candidate", you can run the following command to solve.
+Maybe you meet the problem like "Package 'libstdc++.so.5' has no installation candidate", you can run the following command to solve.

 ```shell
 sudo apt-get install libstdc++5:i386